-There was usually an hour or two left before the next lesson.
+There was usually an hour or two left before I taught the next child.
 Then it was up to me to decide what to do.
 If they wanted to run their pony or go west to the creek then they had better get me in an intense conversation really fast and be really great friends so that I would not want to go back to the stables so soon.
-Blackmail wasn't even needed.
-All you had to do was get me interested in something and I became 'Anna of the thousand horse lessons'.
+All you had to do was get me interested in something and I became 'Anna of a thousand horse lessons'.

 Children are happy to share what they know.
 When a child is happy they want to share and riding ponies made them all happy.
 Also, they almost always were grateful for any child who they could speak with in their native language.
 We talked about things we knew and I really gave as good as I got.

 When the Polish representative arrived in England his daughters had no one to play with so I introduced them to the only other Polish child in London.
 His father sold musical instruments from Poland but not many so he was about to go back.
 Then the fathers got together and they made lots of money in a partnership shipping English products to Poland.